salumguilherme/reportbot/README.md

 - You can only report one account every 6 hours (Steam API limitation)

 # What I will cover here
 - I will not cover installing nodejs, you can find thousands of tutorials online.
 Personally I have an AWS account with a Free tier EC2 instance that I connect via ssh and do my reporting from there.
+You can install on your local machine as well.
+- I will cover downloading the package from github via ssh, installing the updates and downloading files and executing the script.